manasa-bhagwat/aws-handbook/docs/iam/iam-handbook/iam-permission-boundaries-for-developers.md

 ## Purpose

 Prevent **privilege escalation** by developers while still allowing them to create and manage IAM roles within a controlled blast radius.

-This runbook enforces a hard ceiling on permissions using **IAM Permission Boundaries**.

 ---